AlexAltea/milli-py/README.md

 Real-world examples of *milli-py* in action:

-- [Curator](https://github.com/AlexAltea/curator/blob/master/curator/databases/omdb.py#L9): Searching 140k movies (~10 MB csv, ~140 MB index) in 36ms to obtain metadata and auto-rename/tag movie collections.
+- [Curator](https://github.com/AlexAltea/curator/blob/master/curator/databases/omdb.py#L9): Searching 140k movies (~10 MB csv, ~140 MB index) in around 36ms to obtain metadata from OMDB and auto-rename/tag movie collections.

 Do you have other interesting examples?
 Let me know!